-All natural or organic latex comes in different firmness levels.
-ILD and density are the ways we measure how firm or soft a piece of natural latex will feel.
-To explain the ratings:
+All natural or organic latex comes in different levels of firmness.
+Indentation Load Deflection (ILD) and density are the ways we measure how firm or soft a piece of natural latex will feel.

 Indentation Load Deflection (ILD) is a test that was standardized in Great Britain for testing the firmness or hardness of polymer materials.
 ILD is measured by indenting (or compressing) a foam sample to 25 percent of its original height.
 The more force required, the firmer the foam.